Les Fusiliers du St-Laurent: First World War

-Operational History
+Operational history

-The First World War
+First World War

-On 6 August 1914, Details of the 89th Temiscouata and Rimouski Regiment were placed on active service for local protection duties.
+On 6 August 1914, details of the 89th Temiscouata and Rimouski Regiment were placed on active service for local protection duties.

 On 15 July 1916, the 189th (Canadien-Français) Battalion, CEF was authorized for service and on 27 September 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, on 6 October 1916, the battalion's personnel were absorbed by the 69th Battalion (Canadien-Français), CEF to provide reinforcements for the Canadian Corps in the field.
 On 8 December 1917, the 189th Battalion, CEF was disbanded.